sagemath/trac_to_gh/Issue 5242.md

 - There is a one
 These two assumptions do not always always hold.
 So I reorganized the initial code which handle particular cases so that:
 - it does not call "not a" when the exponent n is different from zero
-- it delegates to ~a the responsability of raising an error when the exponent n is negative and a is not invertible.
-This allows for monoids with partialy defined inversion (e.g. the multiplicative monoid of Z/12Z).
+- it delegates to ~a the responsibility of raising an error when the exponent n is negative and a is not invertible.
+This allows for monoids with partially defined inversion (e.g. the multiplicative monoid of Z/12Z).

 This modification revealed a problem in matrices: the empty matrix 0x0 modulo 2 was tested to be non invertible!
 I changed the test to the correct value.

-Investigating this revealled many other inconsistencies with matrices; those will be taken care of in a subsequent patch.
+Investigating this revealed many other inconsistencies with matrices; those will be taken care of in a subsequent patch.

 Issue created by migration from https://trac.sagemath.org/ticket/5242